Here’s How to Make the Best Keto Margarita!

 Typical margaritas have around 167 calories.
 In this recipe, our keto margarita clocks in at only 100!
 We’ll toast to that. 😉

 This classic recipe is so delicious and easy to make, you’ll want to sip on one all spring and summer long.
 You can, of course, experiment with your favorite flavors, but we found this simple and refreshing lime margarita to be our go-to recipe to mix up whenever the thirst strikes.

 Watch my video to see how simple these keto margaritas are to make:

 prep time: 3 MINUTES

 Kick back and relax with a cool and refreshing keto-friendly margarita in a classic lime flavor, slightly sweetened with monk fruit simple syrup.

-“Who would have thought that you could just make a few changes to a regular margarita and make it keto!
+“Who would have thought that you could just make a few changes to a regular margarita and make it keto?
 My favorite part of any margarita is the rim of salt so I love that it’s included in this recipe, it makes it so authentic.

 I love how easy the simple syrup was to make low carb.
-The monk fruit powdered sweetener easily dissolved in water, which is so much simpler than dissolving sugar using a boiling method like a traditional margarita.
+The monk fruit powdered sweetener is easily dissolved in water, which is so much simpler than dissolving sugar using a boiling method like a traditional margarita.
 I chose to use pink grapefruit as my flavor for the sparkling water and it was delicious!” – Jenna

 If you don’t feel like channeling your inner mixologist, we recommend grabbing a Top Hat Provisions ready-to-mix sugar-free margarita mix!
 Retailing at around $12, this keto margarita mix saves you time and skips straight to the happy hour!
 There are also other keto cocktail mixes to enjoy, including a sun goddess lemonade.